 We also reached out to a half-dozen Jackson vets for their memories and insight, as well as documenting his other deep-end denizens.

-In the wake of the cancelled Jackson tour, Al has remained as busy as ever, playing on Mariah Carey’s new CD Memoirs of an Imperfect Angel, an upright big band date with Quincy Jones, and the soundtrack for the upcoming Christina Aguilera movie, Burlesque.
-He can also be seen nightly in the house band of the George Lopez talk show Lopez Tonight.
-Still, his experience with—and the loss of—the man he knew as Michael remains resounding.
+In the wake of the cancelled Jackson tour, Al remained as busy as ever, playing with Mariah Carey, an upright big band date with Quincy Jones, and the soundtrack for the Christina Aguilera movie, Burlesque.
+But his experience with—and the loss of—the man he knew as Michael remains resounding.

 What led to you getting the call for This Is It?